James R. Swanson

 Chambers & Partners calls Jim “dynamic and talented” and Benchmark calls him a “definite star.”
 Best Lawyers named him Lawyer of the Year for Louisiana Bet the Company Litigation in 2011.

 Jim is the President of the Choice Foundation, the governing board of three turnaround public charter schools in New Orleans that educate 2000 high poverty students.
+He is a member of the Board of Trustees for Xavier University of Louisiana.
 He is a member of the International Society of Barristers and a Fellow of the American and Louisiana Bar Associations.
 He is the former Treasurer of the Innocence Project New Orleans and a member of the New Orleans Opera Association Board.
 Jim was a recipient of the Defender of Civil Liberties Award from the ACLU in 2011 for work on solitary confinement issues at Angola.
 He has taught at Loyola Law School and Tulane University in trial advocacy and media law.

 J.D., magna cum laude, from Tulane University School of Law, 1987